coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 Read-Only:

 - `columns` (List of String) The columns to display in the legend.
-Valid values are: unspecified, min, max, sum, avg, last.
+Valid values are: sum, avg, last, unspecified, min, max.
 - `group_by_query` (Boolean)
 - `is_visible` (Boolean) Whether to display the legend.
 False by default.